gsauthof/lorawan/README.md

         order by time, device_id desc limit 10;

-The Grafana UI has some limited support for building queries, an end result for a time series graph panel might look like this:
+The Grafana UI has some limited support for building queries, an end result for a time series graph panel might look like this (modulo the order-by clause, see below):

     SELECT
       $__timeGroupAlias("time",$__interval),